 Following the above process will result in a repo directory, which you simply need to push to any HTTP (or preferably HTTPS) server to make it accessible.

-retrieved directly from the APK files, most comes from the
+is retrieved directly from the APK files, most comes from the

-identifier for that package.
-All build metadata fields are relevant for
+the unique identifier for that package.
+All build metadata fields are

 Local Demo Repo HOWTO

-it.
+to host it.
 It is somewhat technical, you will use the terminal, but

 and a webserver.
-For the webserver, this HOWTO will use nginx since its
+For the webserver, this HOWTO will use nginx since

 sudo apt-get install nginx